AshOldfield/VBAChallenge2/README.md

 The total stock volume of the stock.
 Bonus
 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

+Please note I am unable to sabve the Multiple year stock data file as it is 72,423KB.